 Cupid's Undie Run

 No shirt, no pants?
 No problem!
 Cupid's is a mile-ish fun run where minimalism takes on a whole new meaning.
-It's a completely body-positive, for-charity experience that's maybe not for the whole family.
-Benefiting the Children's Tumor Foundation (CTF), your $40 registration fee ($45 after Feb.
-4; $50 on race day) goes toward important neurofibromatosis research.
+It's a completely body-positive, for-charity experience that's maybe not for the whole family (it's 21+).
+Benefiting neurofibromatosis (NF) research, your registration fee goes toward an important cause.
 Bring out your bedroom best for the sake of science and philanthropy.

 Editor's Tip: Bring a coat or something warm to slip into after the race for booze and snacks.